-The last Board evaluation exercise was conducted in 2020 by ECS Secretaries Ltd, the Company Secretary.
-The evaluation of the Board Members is conducted every two years and the next one which was due in 2022 has been postponed for March 2023.
+The last Board evaluation exercise was conducted in 2023 by ECS Secretaries Ltd, the Company Secretary, and the overall score achieved was 83.9%.
+The evaluation of the Board Members is conducted every two years and the next one will be held in 2025.